quat1024/incorporeal-2-forge/README.md

 * sanvocalia flower
 * red string liar

-## Things that will probably not be ported
+## Things that will not be ported

+* cygnus network
+  * planning to replace with the rhododendrite tree
 * corporea decorative blocks
   * subsumed
 * corporea spark tinkerer
   * obsoleted by paintslinger lens
 * that block that obstructs corporea sparks from connecting
-  * it's fairly computationally expensive and doesn't even work too well; just use paintslinger now
+  * it's fairly computationally expensive, and doesn't even work too well; just use paintslinger now
 * lokiw block
-  * wait it wasn't funny? never has been.
+  * wait it wasn't funny?
+Never has been
+* forgotten shrine
+  * weird fluff, only existed because the tile was left unused in botania and i found it interesting. it was deleted last year

+## other things to do

+move more things to datagen, i really dont like forge datagens though